Ptolemaios9/Pcileech-DMA-SimpleFirmwareCustomizationGuide/README.md

 ### Emphasis
 * This guide teaches you to make your own firmware using open source projects instead of starting from scratch!

-* this guide step by step and you will definitely be able to create your own firmware!
+* This guide step by step and you will definitely be able to create your own firmware!

 * This guide the firmware made by  can meet your usage needs, please test it by yourself!